uecode/segment-io-php/README.md

     ]
 ]);

-// Track an event (userId is required)
+// Track an event (userId or anonymousId is required for all events!)
 $client->track([
     'userId' => $user->getId(),
     'event'  => 'Some Event Happened',